-CPA Ontario offers five preparatory examination dates per year that best meet your schedule.
+CPA Ontario offers four preparatory examination dates per year that best meet your schedule.
 Ensure you attempt your examination within 12 months of your preparatory course start date.

 Students are permitted three attempts to pass a CPA preparatory course successfully.
 Students who are unsuccessful with a course after three attempts must complete the requirements through a post-secondary institution and complete a transcript reassessment.
 Students can choose to pursue other CPA preparatory courses during this time.Review the preparatory course schedule for examination dates.
 You can register for examinations via My Portal and select Manage My Journey.

-The CPA preparatory course examinations will take place in person at writing centres across Canada.
+The CPA preparatory core course examinations will take place in person at writing centres across Canada.
 The examinations will be held in a similar manner to pre-pandemic examinations, with additional safety measures in accordance with the public health guidelines.
 Non-core course examinations will be in-person until the end of 2023.

 Refer to the following resources for information on in-person examinations:

 November 2023 Preparatory Examination Locations

 |Toronto||The International Convention Center (Conference Centre)||6900 Airport Road, Mississauga, ON L4V 1E8|

 |Ottawa||Carleton University||Conference Services, 1125 Colonel By Drive, Room 270, Teraanga Commons (formerly Residence Commons), Ottawa, ON K1S 5B6|

 |Hamilton||Convention Centre by Carmen's||1 Summers Ln, Hamilton, ON L8P 4Y2|